jacquelinevgomez/SAS-Software-Statistical-Analysis-of-Health-Survey-Data/1-Simple-Linear-Regression/0) ReadMe.md

 - The model explains approximately **17%** of the variance in VPCS42, indicating that other factors also influence health scores.

 ## Folder Structure
-1. **Overview** - Provides a quick summary of Simple Linear Analysis.
+1. **Overview** - Provides a quick summary of Simple Linear Analysis available in the `Overview.pdf` file.

 2. **Code** - To run the analysis:
   (1) Open `Code.sas` in SAS software.